 Extreme temperature fluctuations can affect the performance and longevity of an outdoor faucet.
 When temperatures drop, the faucet can cause pipes to freeze and cause a leak.
 To avoid bursting pipes due to temperature fluctuations, you may want to install a frost-free hose bib.
 With a frost-free faucet, when you turn the water off, it stops behind the valve inside your house leaving no water to freeze in the pipes.

-If you need help with indoor or outdoor plumbing, contact the licensed plumbers at Bell Plumbing, Heating, Cooling & Electrical.
+If you need help with indoor or outdoor plumbing, contact the licensed plumbers in Denver and beyond at Bell Plumbing, Heating, Cooling & Electrical.
 Call us today!